Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Can you do eCommerce on GoDaddy?

 Yes, you can do eCommerce on GoDaddy.
-But, selling online is only available on its Ecommerce plan.
+However, selling online is only available through its Commerce plan.

 Can I import GoDaddy products to Shopify?